 City life in Sydney

-If you like the city life, the East has something for you as well.
-Suburbs like Paddington, Darlinghurst, Kings Cross, Potts Point and Surry Hills all have their own character, but have in common the ‘bohemian’ cosmopolitan aspects of inner city living.
-The properties here are generally a mix of apartments or Victorian style terraces, so space is at a premium, but if you are living in one of these suburbs you will most likely be out enjoying the abundance of cafes, restaurants, bars, clubs and shopping that will be right on your doorstep.
-Being close to the city, public transport in these suburbs is really good, which is lucky because you will have a hard time finding a car spot, especially if you are in a terrace house with no off street parking.
+If you like city life, the East has something for you as well.
+Suburbs like Paddington, Darlinghurst, Kings Cross, Potts Point, and Surry Hills all have their own character but have in common the ‘bohemian’ cosmopolitan aspects of inner-city living.
+The properties here are generally a mix of apartments or Victorian style terraces, so space is at a premium, but if you are living in one of these suburbs you will most likely be out enjoying the abundance of cafes, restaurants, bars, clubs, and shopping that will be right on your doorstep.
+Being close to the city, public transport in these suburbs is really good, which is lucky because you will have a hard time finding a car spot, especially if you are in a terrace house with no off-street parking.

 The Advantage of Short Term Accommodations

 The different regions of Sydney offer a wide variety of lifestyles, costs, advantages, and disadvantages.
 If you are moving to Sydney from another country you might not have an intimate knowledge of these regions and which is most suitable for you.

 For this reason it is often recommended that you find a temporary, short term accommodation as your first place in Sydney.
 With all the different pressures and difficulties of moving to a new city in a foreign country, having a comfortably furnished home to move straight into off the plane can be a great relief and is a great way to get a foothold in Sydney whilst working out what region is perfect for you to make your own.